Close notification CLOSE

 Minneapolis 2040 went into effect on January 1, 2020, following over two years of engagement with the people of Minneapolis.
 The plan guides growth and change with fourteen goals in mind, including eliminating racial disparities, slowing climate change, and increasing access to jobs and housing.

-As required by state law, the City is updating its zoning rules to match the development guidelines that the City Council already approved with Minneapolis 2040.
+As required by state law, the City updated its zoning rules to match the development guidelines that the City Council approved in Minneapolis 2040.
 Since 2020, the City has worked to meet this requirement by adopting inclusionary zoning, eliminating single-family exclusive zoning, adopting new built form districts and regulations, and eliminating minimum parking requirements.
-The Land Use Rezoning Study is the next major update to zoning regulations that will create consistency between the zoning code and the comprehensive plan.
-The comprehensive plan’s 12 Future Land Use categories will guide the development of new land use regulations, governing issues such as:
+The Land Use Rezoning Study was the next major update to zoning regulations that created consistency between the zoning code and the comprehensive plan.
+The comprehensive plan’s 12 Future Land Use categories guided the development of new land use regulations, governing issues such as:

 • Uses allowed in each zoning district